Doctor Who news and rumors: Season 11 and beyond (Updated!)

 Welcome to our Doctor Who news and rumors page!
-This article was originally dedicated to Season (or series) 9, but it quickly outgrew that and has become a one stop source for everything related to Doctor Who.
+This article was originally dedicated to a specific season of the show, but it quickly outgrew that and has become a one stop source for everything related to Doctor Who.
 As a result, this page is updated frequently.

 If you are looking for news on the Doctor Who missing episodes, check our separate post HERE.